danielmcmillan/davis-weather/README.md

 TODO:

-- handle missing network by queueing data to be stored.
-Timestamp may be unknown, indicate this somehow and use `millis()` to provide some relative time information.
+- use sd-card as non-volatile storage to queue data when network is unavailable
-- use sd-card as non-volatile storage for queue
+- handle missing timestamp, indicate this somehow and use `millis()` to provide some relative time information.
 - create template for aws resources
 - collect additional data, other than LOOP2 packet